-- Increase outreach to serve all of our communities by going directly to them and expanding outreach in those areas (Veterans, Seniors, and historically disadvantaged populations). - Create workshops that specifically target these populations--more specific and topical. - Looking to hire an AA I (bilingual) to better serve our Spanish speaking population that is frequenting and requesting our services more. - Work more closely with specific departments (Student Equity, Veteran's Affairs, ESL, etc.) to better serve and connect with historically at-risk populations. - Although there is no "Reentry Dept" any longer, connecting with those students who come back to gain new skills/certificates to get back out to the workplace is key to the success of this population.
+- Increase outreach to serve all of our communities by going directly to them and expanding outreach in those areas (Veterans, Seniors, and historically disadvantaged populations). - Create workshops that specifically target these populations--more specific and topical. - Looking to hire two Student Success Staff to be able to work with our students from their first day at SRJC until they graduate, transfer, or complete their certificate programs. - Work more closely with specific departments (Student Equity, Veteran's Affairs, ESL, etc.) to better serve and connect with historically at-risk populations. - Although there is no "Reentry Dept" any longer, connecting with those students who come back to gain new skills/certificates to get back out to the workplace is key to the success of this population.